neutralinojs/neutralinojs.github.io/docs/api/debug.md

 Neutralino.debug namespace contains application debugging utilities.

 ## debug.log(LoggerOptions)
-This method will log messages to `neutralino.log` file.
+Writes messages to `neutralino.log` file.

 :::tip
 If your application is running via `neu run` or `neu listen`, you can see log